Brandin Cooks: 2018 season

 Cooks finished the regular season with 80 receptions for a career-high 1,204 yards and five touchdowns to go along with 10 carries for 68 yards and a touchdown in 16 games and starts.
 The Rams finished atop the NFC West and earned the #2-seed in the playoffs.
 In the Divisional Round against the Dallas Cowboys, Cooks recorded four receptions for 65 yards and a five-yard rush during the 30–22 victory.
-During the NFC Championship Game against the Saints, Cooks had seven receptions for 107 yards in a 26–23 overtime road victory to reach Super Bowl LIII.
+During the NFC Championship Game against the Saints, Cooks had seven receptions for 107 yards in the controversial 26–23 overtime road victory to reach Super Bowl LIII.
 It was his second straight Super Bowl appearance, and the Rams faced off against Cooks' former team, the Patriots.
 During the Super Bowl, Cooks caught eight passes for 120 yards, but the Rams lost 13–3 in the lowest-scoring Super Bowl in history.
-Cooks had three chances at scoring pivotal receiving touchdowns in the game.
-On the first attempt, Cooks was wide open in the endzone and the play was broken up by Jason McCourty at the end.
-The second was a drop by Cooks in the endzone when the Rams were trailing by seven with over four minutes left.
-The last occurred on the next play when Goff threw a pressured pass to Cooks that ended up being under thrown and picked off by Stephon Gilmore.
+He had three chances at scoring pivotal receiving touchdowns in the game.
+On the first attempt, Cooks was wide open in the endzone, but the play was broken up by Jason McCourty at the end.
+The second was a drop by Cooks in the endzone while being held by Duron Harmon when the Rams were trailing 10–3 with over four minutes left.
+The last occurred on the next play when Goff threw a pressured pass to Cooks that ended up being under thrown and intercepted by Stephon Gilmore.